AllenInstitute/aics-segmentation/docs/jupyter_lookup_table.md

 3. Change the function name from `TEMPLATE_HiPSC_Pipeline()` to `RAB5A_HiPSC_Pipeline()` on line 12

 4. insert you parameters and functions at the placeholders (searching `#ADD-HERE` in the code).
-You can also check the other files under structure_wrapper to see examples.
+Meanwhile, make sure you `import` all the functions you want to use.
+You can check the other files under structure_wrapper to see examples.

 5. Save the file.